dmakogon/clouddevelop2015/README.md

  - Unbounded vs bounded
  - Denormalization

-There's really no single correct way to model this data, but here's a strawman example, based on the following decisions:
+There"s really no single correct way to model this data, but here"s a strawman example, based on the following decisions:
  - Task-first approach.
 That is, approach #2 from above, where each task references the person(s) working on the task.
- - Task categories referenced as an array of category ID's within a Task
+ - Task categories referenced as an array of category ID"s within a Task
  - Task notes stored as separate documents.
 This gives us leeway to add other information to notes, and to view them separately